PhuruShekar/Galleria/README.md

   ### How to Run it

-  1. Download repository
+  Download this repository
-  1. Navigate to the res7 directory within the res7 directory.
+  Navigate to the res7 directory within the repository.
-  1. run (in the terminal) in the directory to install all node dependencies
+  Run (in the terminal) in the directory to install all node dependencies
   ```bash
   npm install
   ```
-  1. run following command once all dependencies have been installed
+  Run following command once all dependencies have been installed
   ```bash
   npm start
   ```

-  1. enjoy!
+Enjoy!

   ### How to Use the Project